prona-p4-learning-platform/cc-container/labs/lab1/README.md

 ### Cleanup the deployment

-Use `kubectl delete deployment nginx-deployment` to delete your deployment or use `k9s` navigate to deployments `:deployments` and delete the deployment there.
+Use `kubectl delete -f nginx.yaml` to delete your deployment and service contained in nginx.yaml or use `k9s`, navigate to deployments `:deployments` and delete the deployment and afterwards the service in `:service`.